roberthpchao/Northwind-ETL/Project Plan5.md

 (venv_nw) python etl_product.py
 ```

-This should now successfully clear the table using `DELETE` and insert the 77 product rows.

-If this succeeds, we can move on to the most exciting part: **Phase 5: Loading the Fact Table\!**

 ---

 ###
 Loading failed: ('42S22', "[42S22] [Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Invalid column name 'Source_SupplierID'.
 (207) (SQLExecDirectW); [42S22] [Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Invalid column name 'QuantityPerUnit'.
 (207); [42S22] [Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Invalid column name 'Discontinued'.
 (207); [42S22] [Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Statement(s) could not be prepared.
 (8180)")

-Thank you for running the script and providing the detailed error output.
-This is a common issue when working between Python/Pandas column names and the SQL Server's exact expectations.

 The error message `Invalid column name 'Source_SupplierID'` (and similar for `QuantityPerUnit` and `Discontinued`) means the issue is *not* with the `DELETE` command this time, but with the **`INSERT` statement**.